-A far-cry from the hipster streets of London and corporate coffee spots, Lark Lane is effortlessly cool; the charm of the lane lies in the fact it doesn’t really need to try.
+Without an ounce of pretence, it’s a far-cry from the hipster streets of London and corporate coffee spots, Lark Lane is effortlessly alluring – the charm lies in the fact that it doesn’t really need to try.

-So whether you’re a local yet to explore the best bars on Lark Lane or you’re visiting Liverpool, take a browse of our Lark Lane guide for an atmospheric night out that you won’t forget.
+So whether you’re a local yet to explore the best bars on Lark Lane or you’re visiting Liverpool for an atmospheric night out, join us as take a walk along the lane…

 Keith’s Wine Bar

-Affectionately known as ‘Keith’s’ to locals, Keith’s Wine Bar is an iconic piece of the Lark Lane community, and one for the top of your list while wandering the lane.
+Affectionately known as just ‘Keith’s’ to locals, Keith’s Wine Bar is an integral piece of the Lark Lane community, and one for the top of your list while having a wander.

-Rustic with an intimate yet buzzing atmosphere, Keith’s is renowned as one of the best bars on Lark Lane, and there are few places with more character.
+Charmingly rustic with an intimate feel, Keith’s is renowned as one of the best bars on Lark Lane, and there are few places with more character or atmosphere.

-Whether it’s a cosy evening or a dynamic Saturday night, you’ll find yourself feeling right at home with a cheap and cheerful glass of wine or tasty comfort food that’s good for the soul.
+A night at Keith’s is good for the soul.
+Whether it’s a cosy evening of jazz or a dynamic Saturday night, you’ll find yourself feeling right at home with a cheap and cheerful glass of wine and a spot of tasty comfort food.

 Que Pasa Cantina

-Arguably serving the best ale on Lark Lane, South American bar Que Pasa Catina is one bar not to miss while drinking on the lane.
+Arguably serving the best ale on the lane, South American bar Que Pasa Catina is one bar you won’t want to miss while drinking on Lark Lane.

 With stylish decor and a scenic outdoor garden, there are few better spots in Liverpool for enjoying a cold beer or soothing cocktail poured to perfection.

-On the last Friday of the month, raise your glasses to the weekend with live, bluesy tunes from talented duo Louisiana, guaranteed to lift your spirits.
+On the last Friday of the month, get ready to raise your glasses to the weekend with bluesy tunes from talented duo Louisiana, guaranteed to lift your spirits.

 Atmospheric and warm with a sociable buzz, The Lodge is a favourite amongst Liverpool’s young professionals and their four legged friends.

-Renowned for serving up a hearty Sunday roast and hosting quirky pub quizzes, The Lodge has quickly become a go-to bar in Liverpool.
+Renowned for serving up a hearty Sunday roast and hosting quirky pub quizzes, The Lodge has quickly become a go-to spot in Liverpool.

-Relax in the cosy beer garden, swig on cask ales and lager or choose from fine wine and eclectic cocktails for an unforgettable night out.
+The cosy beer garden is a must for warm evenings with a cask ale or lager in hand.
+Plus, choose from a range of fine wine and eclectic cocktails for an unforgettable night out.

-A Lark Lane newbie, Writer’s Block has certainly made a lasting impression on the lane and quickly become one of the best bars on Lark Lane.
+A Lark Lane newbie, Writer’s Block has certainly made a lasting impression and quickly become one of the best bars on the lane.

-Somewhere between a cafe, restaurant and a bar, the chic and cosy dog friendly spot is a combination of all things great in life.
+Somewhere between a cafe, restaurant and a bar, the cosy, dog friendly hideout is a combination of all things great in life.
 And they even have their own resident pooch!

 Perfect for evening drinks in the sun, a candle lit catch up or delicious date night drinks, it’s well worth paying Writer’s Block a visit.